CBD Dosage Chart: How Much To Take For Best Results

 Body weight is the most reliable starting point for determining your CBD dose.

-Clinical research shows that cannabinoid response follows predictable dosage ranges, making weight-based guidance a practical and dependable way to simplify CBD dosing.¹
+Clinical research shows that cannabinoid response follows predictable dosage ranges, making weight-based guidance a dependable way to simplify CBD dosing.²

-Choose a dosing strength—starter, average, or maximum—then find your weight and recommended dosage:
+First, choose a dosage strength—starter, optimal, or maximum—then find your weight and recommended dose:

 Dose